cm-jones/cramer/README.md

-# NumCpp (Linear Algebra for C++)
+# lincpp (Linear Algebra for C++)

-numcpp is an open-source C++ library that implements common matrix and vector operations as well as linear algebra algorithms such as calculating the eigenvalues and eigenvectors of a square matrix.
-Inspired by NumPy.
+lincpp is an open-source C++ library that implements common matrix and vector operations as well as linear algebra algorithms such as calculating the eigenvalues and eigenvectors of a square matrix.

 ## Usage